 Traditional Scottish dishes - with a modern twist

-Laura's passion for seafood is shared by our Sous Chef, Sergejs Savickis.
+Head Chef, Sergejs Savickis has a real passion for seafood.
+Sergejs joined us as Sous Chef just before Hogmanay 2015 - and set straight to work at one of the busiest times of the year for the hotel kitchen.
 Originally from a small town in south west Latvia, Sergejs' culinary journey has included a period as Commis Chef at One Devonshire Gardens in Glasgow and as Head Chef at a well-known seafood restaurant in St Andrews.
 While there Sergejs took part in Visit Scotland's 'Scotland.
 A Spirit of its own' #scotspirit video campaign, sharing his passion for seafood with the nation.

 What brought Sergejs to us here at The Pierhouse?
 The draw of the west coast - as Sergejs told us "The longer I stay on the west coast the more I fall in love with it!".
 Sergejs really likes the concept of our direct contact with our prawn fisherman Hughie and our oyster farmers at Caledonian Oysters.